AugmentariumLab/SIGNET/README.md

 To decode an image at light field view point (u, v), please run
 * `python demo_decode.py -u [u] -v [v] --scene [scene_name]`
 u and v are integers within the range [0, 16].
-For demo we provide the pretrained weights for scenes "lego" and "tarot" in the `encoded_weights` folder.
+We provide the pretrained weights for scenes "lego" and "tarot" in the `encoded_weights` folder.

 ## Related Publication